How To Prepare Your Baby for Sleep Training

 For me, it was much easier to be consistent with night wakings during the Sleep Lady Shuffle.
 I believe this was the reason we actually had success with this method of sleep training.

-It’s important to have a plan on how you’re going to deal with middle of the night wakings.
 You should also decide if one parent will be handling the majority (or all) of the sleep training issues or if you will switch off and do it as a team.

-Get Your Partner On Board With Sleep Training
+6. Get Your Partner On Board With Sleep Training

-My husband was all for sleep training our daughter but he wasn’t the one doing the research or learning the methods or waking up at night with the baby.
 He basically told me to do what I thought was best, which was supportive, but not entirely helpful.
-However, it worked for us.
-When I needed him to take over for me, I could give him specific instructions on what to do.
+However, when I needed him to take over for me, I could give him specific instructions on what to do.

-If you need more from your husband or significant other, let him know!
 Sleep training will be much easier if both of you are on the same page and following the same plan.

-Find a Sleep Training Buddy
+7. Find a Sleep Training Buddy

-Sleep training for our family was hard.
 It felt like no matter what we tried, we just couldn’t figure it out.

 Even though my husband was on board, I was the one doing the actual sleep training.
 It helped to be able to talk to others who had been through this already or were currently going through the same thing.

-I found it helpful to ask advice from my mom friends who had older kids and knew what I was going through.
+I found it helpful to ask advice from my friends who had older kids and knew what I was going through.
 Their support and encouragement made things easier.

 Additionally, when things were rough in the middle of the night, posting in Facebook mom groups was helpful.
 No matter the time of day or night, there was usually someone else going through the same thing.